GauravAtavale/ChartQA-QwenVL-2B-Finetuned/README.md

 ).to("mps")
 4. config lora and define trainable params -  take care of the lm_head_weight issue
 5. Use sfttrainer and train the model

+(Sept 9th)
+Progress so far:

+- fixed the lm.weight issue -- explicitely added as param to be trained
+- Tested inference with dummy images
+- Fine-tuned with 2 images as a test
+-  saved models and adapters